This piece was written on 25 August 2011 and a few factual updates added on 13 January 2018

 Originally, in the 1930s, the airfield at Idris had been called Castel Benito, which I gather translates as "the Chateau of the Blessed One".
 During WW2 the airfield was used by the Italian Air Force but, when captured by the British, became known simply as RAF Castel Benito.
 In 1952 it was renamed again, this time at the request of the Libyan Government, as RAF Idris in honour of the then King of Libya.
 In the 1950s RAF Idris was mainly an RAF staging post for flights between UK and the Middle and Far East.
 It was also used for military aircraft operating on the nearby bombing ranges – and also for duty-free shopping trips from Malta!

 From 1957-59, I was a sergeant air signaller on No 38 Squadron (Shackletons) at RAF Luqa on the beautiful island of Malta.
-Our crews frequently hopped across the Mediterranean and dropped in at RAF Idris, and sometimes at Wheelus AFB
+Our crews frequently flew across the Mediterranean and dropped in at RAF Idris, and sometimes at Wheelus AFB

-base just a few miles east of Tripoli, for pilot training and for duty-free shopping.
+base just a few miles east of Tripoli, for pilot training and for duty-free shopping American-style.
 38 Squadron had to have a specific 'military' excuse for landing at Wheelus rather than Idris.
-Our home base on Malta, RAF Luqa, was a very busy joint-user civil/military airport and the circuit there was often full to capacity.
+Our home base on Malta, RAF Luqa, was a very busy joint-user civil/military airport and the circuit there was was often full to capacity.
 Our squadron pilots, who apparently regularly needed to practise circuits and landings, used both Idris and Wheelus for that purpose while the ‘spare’ signallers (the Squadron always made sure there were a few 'spare' siggies onboard) did the shopping and waited to be picked up an hour or so later when the pilots had had their fun.
 (See this page

 The RAF finally withdrew from Idris in the 1960s following the coup d'état led by Muammar Gaddafi on 01 September 1969 which overthrew King Idris and resulted in the formation of the Libyan Arab Republic..
 The former RAF airfield was later extensively redeveloped and then became Tripoli International Airport.
 As part of the 2014 Libyan Civil War, it was heavily damaged in the 'Battle of Tripoli Airport' and was out of use until it was reopened for limited commercial use in July of 2017.